-The antioxidants found in red wine, such as flavonoids and a substance called resveratrol, have heart-healthy benefits, so feel free to enjoy a glass or two during the chilly holiday season.
+The antioxidants found in red wine, such as flavonoids and a substance called resveratrol, have heart-healthy benefits, so feel free to enjoy a glass or two.

-4. Dark and Stormy—that’s more like a Light and Stormy.
+Dark and Stormy (That’s More Like a Light and Stormy)

 This classic cocktail is made with fresh rum and ginger beer, which is packed with artificial sweeteners.
-Instead, mix 1 shot of light rum with two shots of sugar-free ginger ale and serve over ice.
+Instead, mix 1 shot of light rum with 2 shots of sugar-free ginger ale, and serve over ice.

 Sangria is wine-based, but it’s also packed with sugar, brandy and, often, ginger ale.
 To cut major calories, use white wine, tons of chopped fruit (we like apples, strawberries, pears, and peaches) and seltzer.
 You won’t miss the sweet stuff at all.

 This lemonade-like cocktail is typically mixed with gin, sugar, lemon juice, and club soda.
-To lighten it up, use a shot of gin, fresh-squeezed lemon juice, and top with seltzer.
-No penalties if you don’t have a Collins glass.
+To lighten it up, use 1 shot of gin, fresh-squeezed lemon juice, and top with seltzer.
+No penalties if you don’t have a Collins glass .

 Most margaritas are loaded with calories, as they usually include sugar-filled liqueurs and mixers, like triple sec or simple syrup.
 Instead, combine tequila with fresh lime juice.
 If that’s too strong, pour in a dash of orange liqueur, but only a dash, as that’s where the calories are.